Online Health Science Degrees with Financial Aid

 What is the 150 percent rule for financial aid?

-The 150% rule concerns limitations for completion of an education program for students to remain eligible for Direct Subsidized Loans and other forms of federal financial aid.
-Details can be confusing.
+The 150% rule concerns limitations on completion of an education program for students to remain eligible for Direct Subsidized Loans and other forms of federal financial aid, but details can be confusing.
 In general terms, once a first-time borrower has earned 150% of the credits needed for their degree (as determined by the published length of a program), they are not eligible for additional federal financial aid.
 To confuse matters further, the rule was amended to cut the limitation to 100%.
 That amendment was to take effect in July 2024, but a court injunction stopped its implementation.
 So, at least for now, the 150% rule remains in place.
 Details on the current state of the rule can be found here.

 Common Funding Options for Health Science Students